Masralai/Masralai/README.md

 - 🔭 I’m currently working on [Your Project Name].
 - 🌱 I’m currently learning [Technology/Skill You're Learning].
-- 👯 I’m looking to collaborate on [Open Source Project/Type of Projects].
-- 🤔 I’m looking for help with [Area Where You Need Help].
 - 💬 Ask me about [Your Expertise/Topics You Enjoy Discussing].
 - 📫 How to reach me: [Your Email/LinkedIn/Twitter].
-- 😄 Pronouns: [Your Pronouns].
 - ⚡ Fun fact: [Something Interesting About You].

 ### My Skills